hexops/devlog/content/2024/announcing-nominated-zig.md

 | November  | ⚡ Zig version nominated |                                                    |
 | December  |                         | 👋 Anticipated influx of new Machanists / Ziguanas |

-These versions will be noted as 'nominated Zig 2024.01' for example, and will correspond to a specific Zig nightly version from that month.
+These versions will be noted as e.g. '2024.1.0-mach', and will correspond to a specific Zig nightly version from that month.

-The exact versions, and the whole process (which is more involved), is [documented in full here](https://machengine.org/about/nominated-zig/).
+The exact versions, which nightly version they map to, and the whole process (which is more involved), is [documented in full here](https://machengine.org/about/nominated-zig/).

-At the time of writing this, you'll see that [nominated Zig 2024.01](https://machengine.org/about/nominated-zig/#202401) is marked as 'in progress' - we will make sure that the Zig version we intend to nominate is at least compatible with all Mach projects before finalizing the nomination.
+At the time of writing this, you'll see that [2024.1.0-mach](https://machengine.org/about/nominated-zig/#202401) is marked as 'in progress' - we will make sure that the Zig version we intend to nominate is at least compatible with all Mach projects before finalizing the nomination.

 ### A sweet spot between nightly and stable